nbfalcon/flycheck-projectile/README.md

 # About
 Ever wanted to have live-updating list of all flycheck errors in your project?
-You've come to the right place! flycheck-projectile is an emacs plugin that can gather all errors in your project and display them in a `flycheck-list-errors`-like table.
+You've come to the right place! flycheck-projectile is an Emacs plugin that can gather all errors in your project and display them in a `flycheck-list-errors`-like table.